torizon/aval/README.md

   -h, --help            show this help message and exit --copy-artifact remote-path [local-output ...]
                         Copies multiple files over Remote Access from the target device to local-output.
 Specify pairs of remote-path and local-output.
-  --before BEFORE       Command to run before the main command on target device.
+  --before BEFORE       Command to run immediately before the main command on target device, after the update --delegation-config DELEGATION_CONFIG
-  --delegation-config DELEGATION_CONFIG
                         Path of config which tells Aval how to parse the target delegation.
   --device-config DEVICE_CONFIG
                         Path of config which tells Aval which device to match.
   --run-before-on-host RUN_BEFORE_ON_HOST
-                        Path of a file to be executed on the host system running Aval before running the main command in the DUT
+                        Command to be executed on host (the machine calling aval) after locking and updating the device.
+  --pid-map PID_MAP     Path of a PID4 map yaml file describing devices and their properties.
+By default it tries to use a `pid_map.yaml` located in the directory where Aval is called
+                        from.
+  --ignore-different-secondaries-between-updates
+                        Enable workaround for update paths with conflicting secondaries --do-not-update       Instructs Aval to not update the board to the latest specified release.
+Uses whatever is installed in the device.
+  --remove-databases    Deletes databases to work around Aktualizr bug.
+Use this if your test involves updating the device (e.g. TCB deploy).

 ```

 ## Network Information